- Maternity nurse comes daily

 What you have to arrange for the maternity week

 - Have someone who was present at the delivery report the birth of the baby at the district office.
 This must be done within 3 working days after birth.
-Do not forget to bring an identity card and, if necessary, the marriage certificate or proof of recognition.
+Do not forget to schedule an appointment and bring an identity card and, if necessary, the marriage certificate or proof of recognition.
 There is no need to bring proof of birth.

 - Report the baby to the insurance within a week of the birth.